- Arts & Recreation

 The color has its own name: Pfizer blue.
 It was created specifically for Pfizer by Pantone, Inc.

-The font is italic and letters are less rounded than the first logo.
+The font is italic and the letters are less rounded than the first logo.
 This sends the message that Pfizer is more accessible and less formal.
 Medicinal breakthroughs should reach all.

 Iconic logos are relevant.
 The subtle oval shape of a medicine tablet with the text “Pfizer” blitzes through our eyes